 Do you live in Vancouver's Downtown Eastside, Downtown South or somewhere nearby?

-Students study a different area each week, taught by excellent teachers in a respectful environment.The courses focus on critical and creative thinking in the Humanities, Arts and Social Sciences, and take place from 6.30 – 9.00p.m. on Tuesdays and/or Thursdays:
+In Hum courses we study a different area each week, taught by excellent teachers in a respectful environment.
+They are grounded in relevant, interdisciplinary critical and creative thinking in the Humanities, Arts and Social Sciences, and take place from 6:30 – 9:00 p.m. on Tuesdays and/or Thursdays, from September to April:

-- Humanities 201: an eight month course for grads of both Humanities 101
+- Humanities 201: an 8 month course for grads of Humanities 101.

-To find out more about Humanities 101 – to apply for a course, volunteer to teach – or for any information about courses or Public Programmes please contact us.
-If you would like to make a donation please follow the link
+To find out more about Hum courses or Public Programmes please contact us.
+If you would like to make a donation please click here.